🩺 Diabetes for UK GPs

 Mechanism of Action:

 Mimic incretin hormones.
-Increase insulin secretion, suppress glucagon, slow gastric emptying, reduce appetite.
+Increase insulin secretion (glucose-dependent), suppress glucagon, slow gastric emptying, reduce appetite and weight.

 Benefits: